 219+ Species of Birds

-Where to have the best birding experiences in the Falklands
+Where to Find Birding Experiences in the Falklands

 Jane and Martin Beaton, who are passionate about the island’s bird life, manage Weddell Island.
 And they love to share their extensive knowledge with visitors.
 Be sure to print off a copy of the island’s bird watching checklist before your visit!